CalebBertrand/EfCoreExtensions.FindParent/FindParent/README.md

 # FindParent
 ```
-public static IQueryable<TParent> FindParent<TChild, TParent>(this DbContext context, object childId)
+public static IQueryable<TParent> FindParent<TChild, TParent>(this IQueryable<TChild> queryable)
 ```

-An entity framework core extension method to find a parent entity any number of ancestors away.
+An entity framework core linq extension method to find a parent entity any number of ancestors away.
 Traverses the db context model to find the optimal path, then dynamically generates a queryable of chained selects along the path.
 Example: